DerekSelander/LOLzwagon/README.md

   <img width="600" src="https://github.com/DerekSelander/LOLzwagon/raw/master/media/scheme.png">
 </p>

-3. A more subtle way is to use a **launch agent**.
-Your Jenkins build machine will likely `git clone` your repo to a specific directory.
+3. A more subtle way is to use a **launch agent** to insert the `DYLD_INSERT_LIBRARIES` environment variable so it survives outside of source control.
+Your Jenkins/whatever build machine will likely `git clone` your repo to a specific directory.
 You can use a `launchd` agent to monitor the directory and perform an action if something changes.

 As an example, if you want to monitor changes in the `/tmp/` directory, you can save the following into **`~/Library/LaunchAgents/com.selander.LOLzwagon.plist`**